Addendum to 2018 BRS Overview

 The runway is short and undulating, its length being 2011 metres/6598 feet; it is invariably windy and the elevation (190 metres/622 feet) brings an above average amount of mist and fog.

-Other bus services include the airport-initiated Weston-super-Mare Flyer (A3), also operated for the airport by First that runs at hourly intervals; the A4 Air Decker from Bath via South Bristol, operated by the Bath Bus Company which runs from 0300 until 0100 at half-hourly intervals for much of this time; a National Express service 216 (named in honour of the last Concorde ever built, G-BOAF, hull 216, which now lives at its Filton birth place) from Cardiff and Newport that provides 12 return journeys each day at roughly two-hourly intervals; South West Falcon service operated by Stagecoach from Plymouth, Exeter and Taunton that operates 19 return journeys each 24 hours every day of the week.
+Other bus services include the A2 First West of England half-hourly service to central Bristol for around 22 hours in each 24; the airport-initiated Weston-super-Mare Flyer (A3), also operated for the airport by First that runs at hourly intervals for much of the each 24 hours; the A4 Air Decker from Bath via South Bristol, operated by the Bath Bus Company which runs from 0300 until 0100 at half-hourly intervals for much of this time; the A5 'village bus' that connects the airport with local villages 4/5 times per day; a National Express service 216 (named in honour of the last Concorde ever built, G-BOAF, hull 216, which now lives at its Filton birth place) from Cardiff and Newport that provides 10 return journeys each day at roughly two-hourly intervals; South West Falcon service operated by Stagecoach from Plymouth, Exeter and Taunton that operates 19 return journeys each 24 hours every day of the week.

 The Early Years